Voynich manuscript: Gerard Cheshire

 The University of Bristol subsequently removed a reference to Cheshire's claims from its website, referring, in a statement, to concerns about the validity of the research and stating: "This research was entirely the author's own work and is not affiliated with the University of Bristol, the School of Arts nor the Centre for Medieval Studies".

+Rainer Hannig

+In 2020, the year after Cheshire's claimed translation was announced, German egyptologist Rainer Hannig, who worked for the Roemer-und Pelizaeus-Museum in Hildesheim, claimed he had successfully deciphered parts of the manuscript, stating that it was written in a form of Medieval Hebrew and also included some Yiddish and Arabic words.
+In his document, titled Voynich-Hebräisch: Der Weg zur Entzifferung, Hannig stated his reasoning behind his solution, mapping the EVA characters to Hebrew characters.
+He claimed that the first page of the manuscript contained a collection of citations by Jewish and Arabic scholars, starting with the words "Farmer across the ages".
+Hannig died in 2022.

 Facsimiles

 Many books and articles have been written about the manuscript.
-Copies of the manuscript pages were made by alchemist Georg Baresch in 1637 and sent to Athanasius Kircher, and later by Wilfrid Voynich.
+Copies of the manuscript pages were made by alchemist Georg Baresch in 1637 and sent to Athanasius Kircher, and others were made by Wilfrid Voynich.
 In 2004, the Beinecke Rare Book and Manuscript Library made high-resolution digital scans publicly available online, and several printed facsimiles appeared.
 In 2016, the Beinecke Library and Yale University Press co-published a facsimile, The Voynich Manuscript, with scholarly essays.
 The Beinecke Library also authorised the production of a print run of 898 replicas by the Spanish publisher Siloé in 2017.
 In September 2024, multispectral scans of ten selected pages were made public, revealing details unseen with visible light.